why Baker Hughes Company [BKR] is a Good Choice for Investors After New Price Target of $37.10

-Baker Hughes Company [NASDAQ: BKR] loss -1.61% or -0.52 points to close at $31.75 with a heavy trading volume of 4041263 shares.
-The company report on March 7, 2023 that Baker Hughes and HIF Global to Collaborate on Direct Air Capture Technology.
+Baker Hughes Company [NASDAQ: BKR] slipped around -0.93 points on Monday, while shares priced at $28.14 at the close of the session, down -3.20%.
+The company report on March 13, 2023 that Baker Hughes Announces Date for First Quarter 2023 Earnings Release and Webcast.

 Do You Know The Best Place To Find Gains In Volatile Markets?